 - Withhold the student’s transcripts and diploma

 St. John Fisher College allows students to finance their balance over the course of the semester.
-Students/families that choose to establish a payment plan must enroll online and set up automatic deductions from a checking account, savings account, MasterCard, Discover Card, or an American Express Card.
-There is a $40 enrollment fee per semester.
-A 2.7% convenience fee will be charged to those who choose to pay by credit/debit card.
+Students/families that choose to establish a payment plan must enroll online and set up automatic deductions from a checking account or savings account, There is a $40 enrollment fee per semester.

 Payment/Reimbursement from Employer Plan (PREP)